 Most people wouldn’t expect to find an aquatic paradise in the middle of Oklahoma.
-But that’s exactly what you’ll see at Lake Thunderbird State Park.
-With nine marinas and two swimming beaches, the park is any water-loving RV camper’s dream.
+But that’s precisely what you’ll discover at Lake Thunderbird State Park.
+With two marinas and multiple swimming beaches, the park is any water-loving RV camper’s dream.

-The campgrounds found throughout the park have over 200 sites, ranging from primitive to sites with full hookups.
-The sites can accommodate rigs of just about any size, so you should be able to find one that fits your campervan.
-No matter how long you plan on visiting, there’s plenty to keep you busy at Lake Thunderbird State Park- both in and out of the water.
+The campgrounds found throughout the park have over 200 sites, ranging from primitive sites to sites with full hookups.
+The sites can accommodate rigs of just about any size, so you should be able to find one that fits your small conversion or campervan to your large big rig or class C motorhome.
+The park is open year-round, and no matter how long you plan on visiting, there’s plenty to keep you busy at Lake Thunderbird State Park—both in and out of the water.

 RV Rentals in Lake Thunderbird State Park

 Located near Norman, Oklahoma, Lake Thunderbird State Park can be reached by car or RV from multiple cities in the region.
 Oklahoma City is just under an hour away off of I-40, and if you're driving from Tulsa, you should reach the park in around two hours via I-44.